Key Takeaways

 Perhaps the most defining characteristic of high-functioning PTSD is the use of achievement and productivity as coping mechanisms.

 Immersing oneself in work, education, or other performance-oriented activities provides structure, purpose, and distraction from internal distress.
-This pattern often begins early in life as trauma survivors discover that achievement brings external validation and a sense of control in an otherwise chaotic world.
+This pattern often begins early in life as trauma survivors find out that achievement brings external validation and a sense of control in an otherwise chaotic world.

 While this coping strategy can lead to impressive accomplishments, it comes at a high cost.
 The person becomes dependent on external validation and achievement to maintain their sense of worth, creating tremendous pressure to perform perfectly.